Mentored Research Opportunities

 Stable Isotopic Analysis of Groundwater Discharge into Lakes and Ponds

-Mentor: Dave Finkelstein
+Mentor: David Finkelstein

 Minimum Qualifications: GEO-184 or GEO-186, interest in geoscience or aquatic science, comfortable working outside regardless of the weather conditions.

-Preferred Qualifications: GEO-184 or GEO-186, and an upper level geoscience course, interest in geoscience or aquatic science, comfortable working outside regardless of the weather conditions.
+Preferred Qualifications: GEO-184 or GEO-186, and an upper-level geoscience course, interest in geoscience or aquatic science, comfortable working outside regardless of the weather conditions.

 International Relations